nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-07-18-video-new-with-visual-studio-2013-manage-portfolio-backlogs-to-understand-the-scope-of-work/index.md

 ---
+title: 'Video: New with Visual Studio 2013: Manage portfolio backlogs to understand the scope of work'
+date: 2013-07-18
+author: MrHinsh
 id: "9718"
-title: "Video: New with Visual Studio 2013: Manage portfolio backlogs to understand the scope of work"
-date: "2013-07-18"
-categories:
-  - "tools-and-techniques"
-tags:
-  - "define"
-  - "improve"
-  - "operational"
-  - "portfolio-management"
-  - "practices"
-  - "process"
-  - "tfs-2013"
-coverImage: "nakedalm-experts-visual-studio-alm-2-2.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "video-new-with-visual-studio-2013-manage-portfolio-backlogs-to-understand-the-scope-of-work"
+slug: video-new-with-visual-studio-2013-manage-portfolio-backlogs-to-understand-the-scope-of-work
 aliases:
 - /blog/video-new-with-visual-studio-2013-manage-portfolio-backlogs-to-understand-the-scope-of-work
+tags:
+- define
+- improve
+- operational
+- portfolio-management
+- practices
+- process
+- tfs-2013
+categories:
+- tools-and-techniques
+coverImage: nakedalm-experts-visual-studio-alm-2-2.png

 ---

 New with Visual Studio 2013 is the ability to manage portfolio backlogs to help you understand the scope of work that you have to do.